 Teaching in the MSc programme in Food Science and Technology

-Instruction is in the form of lectures, seminars, practical and theoretical exercises, and there will also be a good deal of project work.
-You will be working both independently and in project groups.
+The teaching is in the form of lectures, seminars, practical and theoretical exercises, and a good deal of project work.
+You will work independently and in project groups.

-You will be in contact with the real world as you will be working with the challenges that are also important outside the University’s walls.
+You will be in contact with the food industry, and you will be working on the challenges that preoccupies the industry.

-There is a well-established collaboration between the students and the business community.
-For instance you may choose to do a project in practice, providing you with a unique experience and a good network.
+There is a well-established collaboration between the students and the industry.
+For instance, you may choose to do a project in practice, providing you with a unique experience and a good network.

 The thesis is often based on a specific problem from a food company or a research project.